In this explainer, we will learn how to multiply and divide rational functions.

 To factor this, since it is a quadratic expression, we want to find two numbers that multiply together to get 14 and add together to get 9.
 These are 2 and 7.
 Thus, we can factor the equation to get

-For the denominator, we notice that is a perfect square.
+For the denominator, we notice that is a difference of two squares.
 Thus, we can factor it to find

-For the second fraction, we can see that, in the numerator, we again have a perfect square that can be factored to get
+For the second fraction, we can see that, in the numerator, we again have a difference of two squares that can be factored to get

 Finally, for the denominator, we notice there is a common factor of , which we can factor out to get